Top Takeaways From This Post

-The second German heatwave of this summer is here.
+The German heatwave is here, kids!
 As of this week, we are getting official warnings to be wary of the sweltering heat.

-Maybe you will find some of these tips helpful to keep yourself from overheating during this German heatwave without air condition at your home.
+Maybe you will find some of these tips to keep yourself from overheating during this German heatwave without air conditioning at your home.

 It seems really counter-intuitive, right?
 If it’s already hot, why would anyone want to drink a hot beverage?

-But in India, we are taught that in the hottest of the summer, you fight fire with fire.
+But Indians are taught that in the hottest of the summer, you fight fire with fire.

 Growing up in New Delhi, it was very common to have tea multiple times a day.
-You start your day with tea, consumer it before and after lunch, and then drink one last time before supper.
+You start your day with tea, consume it before and after lunch, and then drink it one last time before supper.

-In summary, hot drinks stimulate your body’s thermo-sensors, which makes us sweat, lose body heat and cool down.
+In summary, hot drinks stimulate your body’s thermo-sensors, which makes us sweat, and lose body heat faster.

-If you have decided to cook up some soup, make sure to add a bit of chilli in it.
+If you have decided to cook up some soup, make sure to add a bit of chilli to it.
 Why?

 Because spicy food is also shown to lower the body heat on hot days.

 Indian food is synonymous with spicy food.
-This spiciness has a greater purpose than just hurting your bowels.
+This spiciness has a greater purpose than just firing up your bowels.
 As it is neatly explained in this article:

 Chilli derives its heat from a chemical called capsaicin, which produces a neural response from your body and a burning sensation in any human tissue it comes into contact with.